nexiality/documentation/expressions/CSVexpression.md

 - **`length`** - Synonymous to **`size`** and **`rowCount`**.

-- **`merge(var,keyColumn)`** - merge the CSV data represented by `var` into existing CSV content.  `keyColumn`, if specified, is used to merge the 2 CSV content in such a way that the the record of the same key are merged together.
+- **`merge(var,keyColumn)`** - merge the CSV data represented by `var` into existing CSV content.  `keyColumn`, if specified, is used to merge the 2 CSV content in such a way that the record of the same key are merged together.
 In general, there are 3 uses of this operation:

 	 - **merge two CSV files that have no header** - in such case, records will be merged line-by-line with no regard